sisrfeng/ArgWrap/README.md

 *   `wrapA_comma_first`

-    Specifies if the argument comma delimiter should be placed before arguments.
+    Specifies if the arg comma delimiter should be placed before args.

     Comma first disabled (default):